concrete road between mountains

 Our story, our philosophy, and what makes us different

-In 2012, our family faced a fundamental problem.
-Without a structured investment entity or Family Office, we had no real control over our finances.
-Lifestyle creep had slowly taken hold, and our expenses had drifted upward year after year without discipline or oversight.
-To restore order to our family finances and build a foundation for lasting wealth, we decided to create Rhea, a permanent investment vehicle designed to compound capital over generations.
+In 2012, our family faced a fundamental challenge.
+Without a structured investment entity or Family Office, we had no real control or supervision over our investments and family finances.
+Lifestyle creep had slowly taken hold, and our expenses had drifted upward without oversight.
+To restore order to our investments and build a foundation for lasting wealth, we decided to create Rhea, a permanent investment vehicle designed to compound capital over generations.

 The Transformation

-Over the years, we built Rhea not by following a master plan, because we had none, but by making small, consistent improvements in our capital allocation decisions.
+Over the years, we built Rhea not by following a master plan, but by making small, consistent improvements in our capital allocation decisions.
 What we invested in, what we sold, what we refused to sell, and what we doubled down on: year over year, these small improvements started to yield significant results.

 We rotated out of mediocre assets and into higher-quality investments.
 We built governance structures that enabled long-term ownership.
 We established liquidity buffers that gave us optionality at all times.
 We invested in businesses we understood, held them for longer, and added to positions when conviction warranted.